FAQ: What are the differences between Chinese Pure Land Buddhism and Japanese Pure Land Buddhism?

 The two-power method avoids falling into the extreme interpretation that there is only “the other power”.
 While it is true that we entirely rely on the power of Amitabha Buddha to deliver us to the Pure Land, this is not to ignore the effort from our side, i.e. to first believe in it, to vow to attain rebirth and also to Nianfo.

 From what I understand, Japanese Pure Land Buddhism offers a more simplified version of the Pure Land Dharma.
 Honen (Jōdo-shū) talks about faith and Nianfo, which is also sufficient.
 This can be good for people who want it simple (The Shandao lineage is more similar to Honen as we can tell, and it is correct, except for Pure Land Patriarchs they are following the Japanese lineage).
 Whereas Shinran’s Shin Buddhism (Jōdo Shinshū) seems only to emphasize faith and ignores practice.
-This can be risky and maybe only for people with the highest good roots, whose faith is just so firm and deep (not a shallow, empty faith), and they will never forget Amituofo regardless of what happens.
+This can be risky and maybe only for people with the highest good roots, whose faith is just so firm and deep (not a shallow, empty faith) that they will never forget Amituofo regardless of what happens.

 Chinese Pure Land Buddhism offers a comprehensive approach in Pure Land Buddhism, so Pure Land Buddhism does not seem like an outcast from the rest of Buddhism.
 One can enter it through many different doors, and some people would not interpret it as Christian Buddhism if one studies the Pure Land sutras properly.